 Your right to speak up as a student

-The Law on Higher Education states that institutions of higher learning should establish within their statutes mechanisms that address student disciplinary issues in an impartial and fair manner.
-So check with you respective higher education institution to see exactly how and where you can address your complaints.
-However, the Law also stipulates that students have the right to challenge decisions or actions undertaken against them by higher education institution “in the Ministry and the Competent Court” (Article 31.7).
-Violations can also be addressed to the Ombudsman.
+The Law on Higher Education states that institutions of higher education should establish within their statutes mechanisms that address student disciplinary issues in an impartial and fair manner.
+The Law also stipulates that students have the right to challenge decisions or actions undertaken against them by higher educational institutions “in the Ministry or the Competent Court”.
+Violations can also be addressed to the Ombudsperson Institution.